 This is my original hypothesis.
 I will not dismiss other proposed purposes that have been suggested, for instance the notion that dolmens were astrological arrangements or fertility cult sites; it may suffice to say at this point most of these ideas are not supported by substantial evidence.
 I further propose that the hypothesis of dolmens as bunkers is also the only feasible explanation for this world-wide phenomenon in Palaeolithic to Bronze age times, that does not require the existence of a lost mysterious, global culture with identical burial or ritual practices.
-If a well organised settled Stone Age society is faced with recurring celestial catastrophes, the design of a stone chamber covered with debris, is what almost every group would think of naturally and independently, in absence of suitable caves.
-If all groups are challenged with the same problem, many will come up with the same practical solution.
-The theory does not require speculations on magical or supernatural powers, either.
+If a well organised settled Stone Age society is faced with recurring celestial catastrophes, the design of a stone chamber with a smaller entrance, covered with debris, is what almost every group would think of naturally and independently, in absence of suitable caves.
+If all groups are challenged with the same problem, many will come up with the same practical solution. most dolmen around the world are built in a similar style, while some dolmens in the same region can be very different.
+The theory does not require speculations on magical or supernatural powers or lost technologies, either.

 What the present archeological evidence does suggest is that the original function of dolmens must have been primarily rather practical and pragmatic, and that ritual or ceremonial use was of secondary importance or an adaption to later circumstances, wherever it played a role at all.